 To develop professional organizing through creating awareness of the industry amongst the public and to provide our members with support by giving them the access to the tools, training, and resources to build their own businesses.

 Our one goal is to provide an environment in which professional organizers can flourish and exceed their business goals.
 POC promotes networking, the sharing of ideas, and encourages referrals.

 POC gives you the opportunity to connect with other organizers and build a support network.
 In addition, we also provide a number of educational initiatives and business building opportunities to keep you at the top of your game.
 Here are just a few of the benefits:

 Not a member yet?
 What are you waiting for?
 Fill out the online Application Form.

 Membership in POC costs $235.00 per year, with a one-time administrative fee of $50.00.
-All memberships are calculated as of March 1st.
-New members joining after that date have the membership prorated to the month in which they join POC.
-Membership renewal period runs every year from mid-January until March 1st.
-If you do not renew your membership by March 1st, your name will be automatically removed from the Find an Organizer directory.
+If you do not renew your membership, your name will be automatically removed from the Find an Organizer directory.